HMS Suffolk (1680): Service 1701 to 1717

 Suffolk was commissioned in 1701 under Captain Thomas Foulis and stationed at Spithead with a reduced crew.
 With the outbreak of the War of the Spanish Succession in May 1702, she was under Captain Edward Good sailing with Sir Cloudesley Shovell's fleet in October.
 In 1703 she was under Captain Robert Kirton assigned to Sir George Rooke's fleet.
 She participated in the Capture of Gibraltar on 24 July 1704.
 She followed this in the Battle Velez-Malaga in the centre division on 13 August.
 Suffolk suffered 13 killed and 38 wounded in the battle.

 In 1705 Suffolk was under Captain William Wakelin serving as flagship of Rear-Admiral William Whetstone in the West Indies.
 Wakelin died on 1 October 1705.
 In 1708 Captain William Clevland was her commander with Admiral George Byng's fleet in the English Channel.
 She proceeded to Lisbon in October and was in the Mediterranean from 1709.
 She captured the 38-gun Le Gaillard on 2 May 1710.
 Suffolk was ordered home in July 1711.

-Rebuild/Repair at Chatham Dockyard 1716/18
+Rebuild/repair at Chatham Dockyard 1716/18

 Suffolk was ordered to be rebuilt or repaired at Chatham Dockyard under the guidance of Benjamin Rosewell on 8 March 1716.
 She was launched/completed on 20 November 1718.
 Her dimensions were a gun deck of 151 ft 4 in with a keel of 125 ft 3 in for tonnage calculation with a breadth of 41 ft 2 in and a depth of hold of 17 ft 4 in.
 Her builder's measure tonnage was calculated as 1,1294/94 tons.

-Her armament was in accordance with the 1716 Establishment of 70 guns consisting of twenty-six 24-pounder guns on the lower deck, twenty-six 12-pounder guns on the upper deck, fourteen 6-pounder guns on the quarterdeck, and four 6-pounder guns on the foc’x’le.
+Her armament was in accordance with the 1716 Establishment of 70 guns consisting of twenty-six 24-pounder guns on the lower deck, twenty-six 12-pounder guns on the upper deck, fourteen 6-pounder guns on the quarterdeck, and four 6-pounder guns on the foc's'le.
 Her crew size was established as 440 personnel.